K+S revenue report highlights Q2 revenue miss and sales volume drop - Global Banking & Finance Review

 Turkish officials did not immediately respond to a request for comment.

-Greece has designated restricted fishing areas in the Aegean Sea, some of which have been challenged by Turkey as being out of the country's jurisdiction.
+Some of the restrictions have been challenged by Turkey as being out of the country's jurisdiction.
 Athens last year protested against a Turkish maritime spatial plan that designated zones for fishing and other activities in the Aegean Sea.

-EU Commission's Support
+EU Commission's Role

 The EU Commission said last year that coastal states have the primary responsibility of enforcement as it supports Greece with patrols by the European Fisheries Control Agency, satellite imagery and inspection.